8bitbuddhist/PixelMaestro/docs/section.md

 # Section
-Sections are the primary interface for PixelMaestro.
-Their main function is to bridge Pixels and Animations.
-They also manage Canvases, Overlays, and other additional functionality.
+Sections are the core of PixelMaestro.
+Their main function is to delegate colors to Pixels.
+They are responsible for managing Animations, Canvases, Overlays, and other objects that impact the Pixel grid.

 ## Contents
 1. [Creating a Section](#creating-a-section)